addapptables/ng-template/README.md

 ### Multi Language
 Addapptables uses ngx-translate module and supports multiple languages and translations.

-Usage
+- Usage
 In order to use the translations, create your translation file within the module you want to use the translations.
 For example, for the english tanslation, create assets/i18n/en.json file.

 ### Components
-Addapptables has created several components for the use of the community.
+Addapptables has created several components for community use.
 You can see these components with the following links

 - [Addapptables menu](https://github.com/addapptables/menu-admin-ui)
 - [Addapptables core](https://github.com/addapptables/core-ui)